HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 Again, w x l x 1.5 = wattage

 For example, a room that is 12 x 18 (216 sq ft) x 1.5 technically needs 324 watts.
-Now you can get 180 of those via a central light fixture/pot lights, however, you will likely need to supplement with table lamps (60w each) and that will get you closer to the mark.
+Now, you can get 180 of those via a central light fixture/pot lights; however, you will likely need to supplement with table lamps (60w each), which will get you closer to the mark.

-Plus, table lamps and accent lighting add mood and ambience to a space, so even if you DON’T need the extra wattage, I consider these pieces an essential part of any decorative arsenal no matter WHAT size the room is.
+Plus, table lamps and accent lighting add mood and ambiance to a space, so even if you DON’T need the extra wattage, I consider these pieces an essential part of any decorative arsenal, no matter WHAT size the room is.

 A LARGE ROOM WILL NEED…